herambchaudhari4121/forem/README.md

   </a>
 </p>

-Welcome to the [Forem](https://forem.com) codebase, the platform that powers [dev.to](https://dev.to).
+Most welcome to the [Forem](https://forem.com) codebase, the platform that powers [dev.to](https://dev.to).
 We are so excited to have you.
-With your help, we can build out Forem’s usability, scalability, and stability to better serve our communities.
+With the help you, we can build out Forem’s usability, scalability, and stability to better serve our communities.